maciej-bendkowski/buffon-machines/README.md

 consuming random bits, provided by a 32-bit buffered oracle.
 Bit regeneration and computation composition is handled within the monad itself.

-The current implementation provides several basic generators discussed within [1].
-In particular, it offers perfect generators for Bernoulli, geometric, Poisson, and logarithmic distributions with given rational or real (i.e. double-precision floating) parameters, as well as a bit-optimal discrete uniform variable generator described in [2].
+The current implementation provides several basic generators discussed in [1].

-Finally, it is possible to compile more involved Buffon machines using the provided combinator functions.
+In particular, it offers perfect generators for geometric, Poisson, and logarithmic distributions with given rational or real (i.e.  double-precision floating) parameters, as well as a bit-optimal discrete uniform variable and Bernoulli generators described in [2].
+More involved Buffon machines can be compiled using the provided combinators.

 References
 ----------